Drink Driving Convictions and High Risk Offenders

 I wish I had been told this at the time?

-Unfortunately, our experience shows that clients are not advised of this hidden consequence of drink driving.
+Unfortunately, our experience shows that clients are very often not advised by other solicitors of this hidden consequence of drink driving.

 Is there any appeal mechanism?